 What does it mean to implement ?

-This page outlines the technical considerations for platforms joining the UK Food Data Collaboration Commons.
+This page outlines the technical considerations for platforms joining the Food Data Collaboration (FDC) Commons.

 There are other considerations for partners in the FDC Commons: